Binary interaction methods for high dimensional global optimization and machine learning: Numerical examples and applications

 Note that the convergence region for Nanbu's algorithm is slightly wider and that, as in the previous case, the Bird algorithm needs a lower number of iteration to reach convergence.

 \cref{fig:both1,fig:both2} refer to the case in which both microscopic and macroscopic estimates are used in the procedure.
 In the first row, $\sigma_2$ has been chosen as the optimal value that provided the best success rate in the previous experiment, in the second row the same strategy is applied to $\sigma_1$.
 The depicted plot show that the performance drastically improves for certain options (check in particular \cref{sfig:botha}) and the required iteration number is decreasing too.
+This result is also in agreement with the theoretical analysis at the end of Section \ref{S4} that indicates an increase of the basin of convergence of the method based on the microscopic best when used in combination with the macroscopic best.
 As a final comment we can mention that Bird's algorithm, thanks to the multiple interactions, produced less fluctuations in the numerical solution compared to Nanbu's algorithm.
 This is well known in rarefied gas dynamics where the algorithms have their origins \cite{PRMC}.
 In our specific case, this translates is slightly narrower convergence regions and slightly faster convergence rates.